Design Shanghai – Aesthethics City

 An animated visualization of Shanghai’s subway network.

 Shanghai Metro Flow consists of an animation with three network visualizations, and an accompanying infographic poster showing subway line details.
-The project is part of the Design Shanghai 2013 – Aesthetics City, and exhibited at the Shanghai Power Station of Art from 3rd November 2013 to 30th April 2014.
+The project was part of the Design Shanghai 2013 – Aesthetics City, and exhibited at the Shanghai Power Station of Art from 3rd December 2013 to 30th March 2014.
+It was also on display at the VISAP’14, the Art Program of IEEE VIS, the largest academic visualization conference.

 With our visualization we wanted to give an impression of the pulse of the city.
 One of the main characteristics of cities is the large amount of people moving around.
 These flows are reflected in all the cars, buses, bicycles and subways dashing through the city.
 We chose the metro network as an exciting use case: Shanghai Metro is one of the fastest-growing, and with over 8 millions rides a day one of the busiest rapid transit systems in the world.